Avb2/Stock-Tracker/README.md

     <li>Click the 'Enter' Button</li>
     </ul>

+  <h2>Viewing Graphs</h2>
+  <p>After you have filled out the input fields and clicked the 'Enter' button, stock information will be displayed.
+Next to the closing price information is a 'Graph' button.
+Clicking this will display a graph of price history pulled from the new-data-stocks database file. </p>
+  <p>Normal plots on the graph will be displayed with the color blue, but the highest price will be displayed in pink</p>
+  <p>Increases in stock price will have a green line connecting the plots, and decreases will be connected with a red line

    <h2>Output</h2>
     <p>A predefined list of popular stocks in the specified sector will be displayed to the user in the tkinter GUI</p>
     <p>The stock information will be added to that sectors database table</p>
+    <p><b>NOTE: Data displayed on the graph will only be data that has been collected when you run that specific stock.
+Unless you are using the Auto Run feature and letting the program run, stocks will have to be searched manually.</b></p>

   <h2>Under the hood</h2>
   <ul>